zalyoung/gitlab-handbook/content/handbook/legal/dsa.md

                     </select>
                 </div>
                 <div class="mb-3">
-                    <strong class="form-label">If you have any additional attachments or
+                    <strong class="form-label">If you have any attachments or
                     supporting documentation, please send them to
                     abuse@gitlab.com</strong>
                 </div>